thortle/Twibot-20/README.md

 The project follows a 4-step pipeline, executed via scripts in the `scripts/` directory :

-1.  **Data Extraction & Preprocessing** (`1_fix_dataset.py`): loads raw data, extracts profile/tweet text, cleans it, splits into train/validation/test sets, and saves the processed dataset.
+1.  **Data extraction and preprocessing** (`1_fix_dataset.py`): loads raw data, extracts profile/tweet text, cleans it, splits into train/validation/test sets, and saves the processed dataset.
 2.  **Tokenization** (`2_tokenize_dataset.py`): loads the processed dataset and converts the text into tokens suitable for the DistilBERT model.
-3.  **Model Training** (`3_train_model.py`): loads the tokenized dataset and fine-tunes the DistilBERT model for bot classification.
+3.  **Model training** (`3_train_model.py`): loads the tokenized dataset and fine-tunes the DistilBERT model for bot classification.
 Evaluates the model.
 4.  **Prediction** (`4_predict.py`): loads the fine-tuned model and provides an interface for classifying new text samples.

 Each step (`1`, `2`, `3`) supports using either the standard Hugging Face dataset format or the Apache Parquet format via the `--use-parquet` flag for enhanced storage efficiency.